How to Elope in Yosemite NP

 2. Choose your dates and length of trip

-3. Hire me to help you plan your epic day -- I’ll help plan EVERYTHING from locations, vendors and timelines to day-of activities, permits, accommodations and anything in between
+3. Hire me to help you plan your epic day — I’ll help you plan EVERYTHING from locations, vendors and timelines to day-of activities, permits, accommodations and anything in between

 4. Apply for a marriage license

-5. We’ll adventure throughout Moab, create some epic pics and celebrate the start of a new chapter of your lives together!
+5. We’ll have an adventure in the location you chose in Yosemite National Park, create some epic pics and celebrate the start of a new chapter of your lives together!